grannycart/by-sound-alone_source/full-draft-manuscript/2_Chapter.md

 "I've heard of this kind of thing," said Percy, "the boat runs fast and just below the surface.
 Basically invisible to any kind of radar, and too quiet for most sonar.
 Good for... small shipments?"

-"Ay, 'Specialty shipments' --- when stuff has to be got somewhere fast with no fucking questions asked.
+"Aye, 'Specialty shipments' --- when stuff has to be got somewhere fast with no fucking questions asked.
 Just not too much stuff.
 I also built in a few special modifications --- this here boat is the fastest and most versatile in its fucking class!"

 Hemi looked at the rusting bulbous hulk alongside and doubted there was any class of vessel that would accept it.